 Students have several opportunities to practice their Japanese and expand their knowledge of the culture beyond the classroom.
-You can get involved in one of the student clubs at the Alma Mater Society or participate in Japanese New Year’s party.
-Students in JAPN 200 class use LinguaeLive to talk to your peers in Japan; practice the language and meet a new friend.
-Attending events or volunteering at the Queen’s International Student Centre will give you the opportunity to immerse yourself in other cultures and get to know exchange students from Japan!
+You can get involved in one of the student clubs at the Alma Mater Society or participate in a Japanese New Year’s party.
+Students in the JAPN 200 class use LinguaeLive to talk to peers in Japan, and practice the language and meet a new friend.
+Attending events or volunteering at the Queen’s International Centre will give you the opportunity to immerse yourself in other cultures and get to know exchange students from Japan!

 The Queen’s University International Centre (QUIC) is an international education support service for students, faculty and staff at Queen’s.
 Through its activities the Centre promotes an internationally informed and cross culturally sensitive university community.

 - the academic and personal development of international students, other international members of the Queen’s community, and their families;

 - the academic and personal development of Queen’s students, staff and faculty interested in Education Abroad; and

 - the internationalization of the campus by working with university departments, offices, groups and individuals to enhance and diversify the international learning environment at Queen’s through educational and training activities.

 QUIC offers many cultural events and get-together for students, as well as the opportunity to volunteer to support international students with improving their English as they integrate into Queen’s life.
 It is a fruitful way to meet other students from other countries, to help and to learn from one another.

 Check QUIC's Calendar of Events for the most up-to-date information.